darkfrank-it/sddm-bing-pod/README.md

 `picRes="_1920x1080"`

-> The desired size of overlay text
-> Recommend options: "22" "24" "26" "28"
-`pointSize="28"`

-> Print to image the copyright information that describe the image
-> Valid options: "true", "false"

-`picCopyright=true`

 > Remove picture older than $picRemoveOld located into $saveDir
 > Valid options: "-1": never remove, "1" remove 1 day old picture, "2" remove 2 day old picture and so on